 Loan Counseling: All first-time Direct Loan borrowers at Bryn Mawr must complete loan entrance counseling to review your rights and responsibilities as a Direct Loan borrower or as a Direct Graduate PLUS Loan borrower before funds can be disbursed.
 Borrowers must also complete exit counseling prior to graduation or dropping below half-time enrollment.
 You may satisfy these obligations on line by logging onto www.studentloans.gov.

 Loan Disbursement: Your Direct Loan funds will be electronically transmitted to Bryn Mawr each semester.
-Student Financial Services will notify you when the funds have been credited to your account.
+The Office of Financial Aid will notify you when the funds have been credited to your account.
 If you borrow for a loan period that covers two terms, one-half of your loan proceeds will be credited to your student account in the first term and the remaining half in the second term.
 If you borrow for one semester, your loan funds may be credited in two separate installments during the term for which you borrowed.
 However, most one semester loans will be credited in a single installment.
 NOTE that loan fees will be subtracted from your loan.
 This means that the amount received at the College will be different than what you see on your award notification.
 The net amount of your loan is what is credited to your student account.

 Refund Checks: If all of your paperwork has been processed in a timely manner, your Direct Loan funds will be sent to Bryn Mawr about a week before the start of the school term.
 Funds in excess of your bill will not be released until after the first day of classes, and you are “officially enrolled.”
 Refund checks are run weekly and mailed on Mondays.
 During the summer, checks are mailed to your permanent address.
 Direct deposit is available and the form can be downloaded from the forms page at: /sites/default/files/Student_refundrequest_711.pdf .
-Contact Student Financial Services if you have any additional questions about refund checks.
+Contact the Office of Financial Aid if you have any additional questions about refund checks.

 Repayment: Direct Loan repayment begins 6 months after you cease to be enrolled on at least a half-time basis.
 Payment terms range from 10 to 25 years depending on the repayment plan you choose.
 The minimum monthly payment is $50.
 If you borrow a small amount, you will have shorter repayment terms.
 If you borrow a large amount, your repayment term will be longer.
 When you are entering repayment, you should review your options at www.federalstudentaid.ed.gov.